Chart Color Schemes

 Health performance in Grafton Surrounds is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Grafton Surrounds faces significant health challenges, with common conditions prevalent among both younger and older age groups.
-Only approximately 46% (8,277 people) have private health cover, compared to the national average of 55.3%.
+Health data shows significant challenges in Grafton Surrounds, with common health conditions prevalent among both younger and older age groups.
+Only approximately 46% (~8,277 people) have private health cover, compared to the national average of 55.3%.

 Frequently Asked Questions - Health